rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-3/README.md

 The `Pipeline` also uses a conditional `Task`.

 We will now create a `PipelineRun` to run the `Pipeline`.
-Run the following to create a file named `ci-pipeline-run`.yaml:
+Run the following in a `Bash` shell to create a file named `ci-pipeline-run`.yaml:
 ```bash
 cat > ci-pipeline-run.yaml <<EOF
 apiVersion: tekton.dev/v1beta1